 Wrong LeaderWrong Method Summary

-Good resumes and the wrong leader meant they went astray in 2006 by trusting some big recruiting firm, and had a chance to fix things in 2009, but again allowed the internationally famous recruiter to place the Asia Director.
+Good resumes and the wrong leader meant they went astray in 2006 by trusting some big recruiting firm.
+Then, they had a chance to fix things in 2009, but again allowed the internationally famous recruiter to place the Asia Director.
 Then internal dynamics crippled the factory by complicated reporting structures overseas before a trustworthy GM could be placed.
 Headquarters did not end reporting abroad when they finally placed a proper GM.
 Each HQ person wanted their own person in China.
 The factory could never fly and was later sold off to a Chinese company for little money.

 It does not have to be this way.
 You need to focus on the character of the hire along with finding talent.
 Interview knowing that the next step is background check.
 Then check the background of the hire for character, especially in your top people.
 Be willing to give up the perfect resume as they are lying anyway.
 You do not want the lying perfect resume guy working for you as your top person.
 Finally, do not problem solve by letting departments report back separately abroad.
 That is a cop out.
 You only do this as did not place the right leader.
 What you need is the right leader and a great team in China.
 Do not let any fast talkers sell you a good resume or a bad structure and lead you astray.
 Take a look at Recruitment Agency China Needs Great Thinking.